rawho/bitflip/events/deep-learning.md

 ---
 layout: eventdetails2
 permalink: /events/deeplearning
-heading: Deep Learning
+heading: Deep Learning For Computer Vision
-event-date: 9th September
+event-date: 9th, 11th, 14th September
 details: Deep learning added a huge boost to the already rapidly developing field of computer vision.
 With deep learning, a lot of new applications of computer vision techniquies have been introduced and are now becoming parts of our everyday lives.
 time: sept 9, 2020 10:00:00
 poster_path: /static/images/dl-poster.jpg